mojontwins/MK1v4/tests/msc4/README.md

 On startup : Write the address of flags, player object, set tile / set map tile functions, current screen buffers, hotspot data.
 On entering, update a pointer to the current screen enemies.

 Most of that stuff is static so maybe I could patch it in before assembling using the MAP file output by the compiler to extract the addresses.

+# MSC 4 For legacy

+An interpreter more suited for no extra RAM systems should also be easy to craft.
+The idea would be generating a z88dk assembly file.